lakshaykamat/cli-calculator/README.md

 # CLI Calculator

-A simple yet powerful command-line calculator written in C that supports basic arithmetic operations and advanced mathematical functions with a custom power implementation.
+A simple yet powerful command-line calculator written in C that supports basic arithmetic operations and advanced mathematical functions with a beautiful, colorful build system.

 ## 🚀 Features